vertig0ne/TheGuide/pages/serverbuilds/.revs/20180819-155831/default.md

 ## Objective

-Build an affordable & upgradable dual-socket 2011 system...
+Build an affordable & upgradable dual-socket 2011 system Build properties:
-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Odio facilisis mauris sit amet.
-Eleifend quam adipiscing vitae proin sagittis nisl rhoncus.
-Maecenas sed enim ut sem viverra aliquet eget.
-At imperdiet dui accumsan sit amet nulla facilisi morbi.
-Sit amet nulla facilisi morbi.

-### Build properties:

  - Highly upgradable, with a clear path for upgrades
  - Bargain basement prices on all components